Send the link below via email or IMCopy

 Science fiction provided optimism for a new and better future with sleek rocket shapes and atom designs

-The term 'post-modernism' was first coined by architect Charles Jencks.
-He used it to
+The term 'post-modernism' was used to

 criticise the functionalism of the modernism movement